 At Goway we believe that a well-informed traveller is a safer traveller.
 With this in mind, we have compiled an easy to navigate travel information section dedicated to Italy.

 Learn about the history and culture of Italy, the must-try food and drink, and what to pack in your suitcase.
 Read about Italy's nature and wildlife, weather and geography, along with 'Country Quickfacts' compiled by our travel experts.
 Our globetrotting tips, as well as our visa and health information will help ensure you're properly prepared for a safe and enjoyable trip.
 The only way you could possibly learn more is by embarking on your journey and discovering Italy for yourself.
 Start exploring...book your Italy vacation today!

 Extend your Stay

 Consider an additional stopover to your Italy vacation at one of Goway's other European destinations.
-You can choose from a Paris vacation, a London vacation or an Amsterdam vacation.
-This can be done stopping over en route to or from Italy.
+You can choose from a Paris vacation, a London vacation or an Amsterdam vacation, en route to or from Italy.

 Get a Trip Quote Order a Brochure